antleaf/doapr/webroot/content/repositories/e-lis.md

 remining_indrawn_item: Bibliopraphic metatada remaining in the server with document but inside in the dark side of repository
 repository_type: Disciplinary
-scientific_committees: 'Yes : 3 people manage the Administrative Board supported by a restrict Executive Board with specific competencies and a editorial board composed by 73 librarians and information scientists from 47 countries and support for 22 languages'
+scientific_committees: "Yes : 3 people manage the Administrative Board supported by a restrict Executive Board with specific competencies and a editorial board composed by 73 librarians and information scientists from 47 countries and support for 22 languages.\n\n"
 service_pricing: None
 short_name: E-LIS
 status: open